 Mounting The Electronic Siren: Find a location in the engine compartment away from the extreme heat of the engine and manifold.
 Remember the "map out" approach to installation; the hood pin switch wire and any other wires to be ran to the engine compartment should be considered.
 Route these wires very carefully to prevent their being damaged or shorted by being pinched, or by hot or moving parts of the vehicle.
 In many cases the vehicle may have an unused rubber grommet on the firewall; these are excellent methods for routing wires to the engine compartment.
 Cut a small slice in the rubber, pass the wires through the grommet (needle-nose pliers are good for this) and be sure to reinstall the grommet in firewall sheet metal.
 If the vehicle is equipped with a speedometer cable, its grommet typically offers a path through the firewall.
-Always protect the wires which are routed to the engine compartment; for example, if the siren Positive wire Page - 4 is shorted to Ground, the control module can suffer serious damage.
+Always protect the wires which are routed to the engine compartment; for example, if the siren Positive wire Page - 4 the connector into the system's smaller White port inside the case.
+Insert the battery into the built-in battery compartment inside the control module, and close the case.